-Following years of research, family-informed feedback and stakeholder collaboration, United Way of Dane County is launching a new investment process for 2019 and beyond as a first step toward multi-generational, holistic strategies that support families with young children.
+Following years of research, family-informed feedback and stakeholder collaboration, United Way of Dane County launched a new investment process for 2019 and beyond as a first step toward multi-generational, holistic strategies that support families with young children.

 United Way has been committed to investing in opportunities for families through comprehensive programs in education, income and health since our community’s Agenda for Change began nearly 20 years ago.
 While we remain committed to serving families through our Agenda for Change goals, we hope to create more coordination across programs and systems and reduce barriers to economic opportunity.

 Over the last decade, a 2-Generational (2Gen) approach to increasing economic stability and decreasing poverty in families with young children has become a national best practice.
 United Way of Dane County’s foray into 2Gen with the redesigned investment process is the first step toward providing a structure for better coordination and systems-level change.

 Conversations about the investment process redesign began in late 2017, with the community impact oversight committee (“Vision Council”) and United Way staff.
 In spring 2018, the first of multiple agency executive engagements began with open houses, presentation and focus group sessions to gather insight and feedback.
 Eight United Way volunteer committees also discussed and debated research, best practices and next steps throughout the year.
 United Way also engaged with city and county staff to better understand how respective funding processes differ and potential opportunities for alignment.
 A final package of recommendations was presented to the United Way of Dane County Board of Directors in late November 2018 and approved for launch in 2019.

 Through the Agenda for Change, United Way aims to increase economic stability and decrease racial disparity for local families in poverty.